 Kris Singh: Sure.
-Most recently we had a judge who had, I think, like 20 cases with one inmate.
-He got into a heated engagement with one of the defendants and said I'm going to need to recuse myself from all of these 20 cases.
+Recently we had a judge who had, I think, like 20 cases with one inmate.

+He got into a heated engagement with the defendants and he said, "I'm going to need to recuse from all of these 20 cases."

-And so, it came to me to try to find a judge to take all of those cases.
+And so, it came to me to try to find a judge to take that, to take all of those cases.
 But that necessarily involved some sort of a trade.
-Would you be willing to take these cases in exchange and you'll trade your cases?
+Would you be willing to take these cases in exchange and you'll trade your cases and that judge who had recused would take them?
 That's just one example that happened recently.
 You try to be fair in trying to reallocate the cases when there are occasions when a judge does recuse.